July 1, 2024

 Even in 2020, as the Covid-19 pandemic ravaged the world, experts held up Nightingale’s work to illustrate the value of data in stopping disease.

-Getting back to MuchSkills and data visualisation, as the Coronavirus crisis upturns the global economy, we hope MuchSkills – a skills and strengths visualisation tool for everyone – will help individuals, teams and organisations navigate the uncertainties of a post-Covid world better.
+Returning to MuchSkills and data visualisation, we believe MuchSkills – a skills management platform with a powerful data visualisation – can help individuals, teams and organisations navigate today's complex business landscape more effectively.
 Use MuchSkills to get a clearer picture of the skills and skill sets available to you.
 Sign up at muchskills.com.

 Read more: How MuchSkills was born